openannotation/annotator/doc/hacking/plugin-development.rst

     called immediately before an annotation is created.
 If you need to modify the annotation before it is saved use this event.
 ``annotationCreated(annotation)``
-    called when the annotation is created use this to store the annotations.
+    called when the annotation is created.
+Use this to store the annotations.
 ``beforeAnnotationUpdated(annotation)``
     as above, but just before an existing annotation is saved.
 ``annotationUpdated(annotation)``